How we use your personal information

 In a small number of cases, we exercise our legitimate organisational interest in collecting and / or processing data.
 This might include records of your use or take-up of any benefit schemes provided by us to enable us to monitor to review the effectiveness of these benefits and ensure that benefit schemes represent good value for money (both to you and us) and that you do not overuse your entitlements.

 On rare occasions we might monitor social networking sites to ensure compliance with an agreed plan, such as a homeworking agreement but we would only do so if we had informed you in advance that we might do this.
 In almost all other regards we would not monitor social media sites for any personal data relating to you, but, if aspects of these are brought to our attention and give rise to concerns about your conduct, we may need to consider them.
 Our social media guidelines are available at: https://www.murrayedwards.cam.ac.uk/.
 We also operate CCTV on our College site which will capture footage.
-Our CCTV Code of Practice is available here.
+Our CCTV policy is available here.

 Please let us know of any concerns or queries you may have relating to any of these purposes, or to how we communicate with you.